QuantEcon/lecture-source-py/source/rst/arellano.rst

 We'll use our code to replicate Arellano's results

-After that, we'll perform some additional simulations
+After that we'll perform some additional simulations

 The majority of the code below was written by `Chase Coleman <https://github.com/cc7768>`_